-XIV.
+XI.
 National Contact Points

 Besides the Call Secretariat, each country has nominated representatives at national level as National Contact Point (NCP).
 These representatives give support to the applicants and are the primary points of contact for all general matters related to the calls, and can act as a link between PRIMA and the coordinator of the project.

-A list of the National Contact Point list is provided, as well on PRIMA website (http://prima-med.org/calls-for-proposals/ncps/).
+A list of the National Contact Points is provided on the PRIMA website (https://prima-med.org/ncps-contacts/).

-XV.
+XII.
 Use of the Electronic Submission System

 The proposal submission occurs online via Electronic Submission System.
 It is the duty of the Project Coordinator to enter the data online.
-Please READ CAREFULLY THE ELECTRONIC SUBMISSION SYSTEM HANDBOOK FOR MORE INFORMATION.
-Available on the prima website.
+Please READ CAREFULLY THE ELECTRONIC SUBMISSION SYSTEM HANDBOOK FOR MORE INFORMATION. (download from prima website)